 Below I have a video of me harvesting some cabbage.
-The variety doesn't matter they are all done the same way.
+The variety doesn’t matter; they are all done the same way.

-With kale, since they will continue to grow, I harvest only what I need for that day and place the tray back under the lights to continue to grow.
+Since kale continues to grow, I harvest only what I need for that day and place the tray back under the lights to continue to grow.

 The average yield is about 6 to 8 ounces from a 1020 tray.